 - Forcefully rinse your mouth out.

 - Skip any meals.
-Your body needs nutrition to heal.
+Your body needs nutrition to heal!

 WHAT TO EXPECT AND WHAT TO DO ABOUT IT

 Bleeding.
 Some oozing during the first day following surgery is not unusual.
 After your tooth was removed, a gauze compress was placed and you were instructed to keep your jaws firmly closed for one hour.
 You can throw away the compress after the bleeding has stopped.
-If slight bleeding continues, place a fresh, clean, folded, wet gauze on the bleeding area so that it makes pressure when the jaws are closed.
+If slight bleeding continues, place a fresh, clean, folded, and wet gauze on the bleeding area so that it makes pressure when the jaws are closed.
 Repeat as needed.

 Swelling.
 This is a normal response to injury and will always be present to some extent.
 Swelling will typically reach a peak after 24 hours.
 Some dark, discoloration on the cheek or face may also be present.
-After all numbness from the anesthesia has worn off (2-4 hours), place some ice in a ziploc bag or ice pack and wrap with a dry towel.
+After all numbness from the anesthesia has worn off (2-4 hours), place some ice in a plastic bag or ice pack and wrap with a dry towel.
 Apply to the outside of the face for 20 minutes.
 Reapply after another 20 minutes and repeat as needed.
-After the first day, apply a warm, moist, compress to the affected area.
+After the first day, apply a warm, moist compress to the affected area.

 Pain.
-The amount of discomfort you experience depends on many factors including the extent of the surgery, location of the surgical site and the pain threshold of each individual.
+The amount of discomfort you experience depends on many factors including the extent of the surgery, location of the surgical site, and the pain threshold of each individual.
 Discomfort is much easier to manage if medication is taken before the symptoms become severe.
 Ibuprofen (Motrin, Advil) and related pain relievers are very effective.
 If stronger pain management is needed, take the prescription medication that may have been provided to you.